iamjpsonkar/ML_Learnings/README.md

 ```

 ## Decision Tree Regression

-In this we add some check [like if else] and based in the condition we predict the value\
+In this we add some check [like if else] and based on the condition we predict the value

 **predict value of z, when values of x and y are given**

 ```python
 if x < 20:
     if y < 200: